nova-labs/meetup2apricot/docs/user-manual/configuration.rst

          },
          {
                  "name": "Members Only",
-                 "pattern": "members[ -]*only"
+                 "pattern": "members[ -]*only",
+                 "price": "paid"
          }]'

-Meetup2apricot scans the title of each event, searching for the regular expression patterns in the order listed.
-Letter case is ignored, so *Members Only, members only,* and *MEMBERS ONLY* all match the third example pattern.
+As it processes each event, Meetup2apricot scans the restriction list in order, trying to match event title patterns and price categories.

-If a restriction pattern is found within an event title, meetup2apricot creates an event registration type with the name provided.
+When a regular expression pattern is found within an event title and the price category matches the event, meetup2apricot creates an event registration type with the name and membership levels provided.

+Letter case is ignored in the regular expression title patterns, so *Members Only, members only,* and *MEMBERS ONLY* all match the third example pattern.

 The registration type is restricted to the member level or list of member levels provided.
 If no member levels are provided, the registration type will accept all member levels.

-If no restriction pattern is found within an event title, meetup2apricot creates an event registration type named *RSVP* that is open to all registrants.
+If no restriction pattern is found for an event, meetup2apricot creates an event registration type with the defaults shown in :numref:`Table %s <default_restriction_values>`.

 Event Tags
 ----------